enerammer/R-text-analysis/learners/setup.md

 * Open RStudio, and click on "Help" > "Check for updates".
 If a new version is available, quit RStudio, and download the latest version for RStudio.
+* Or, open Positron, and click on "Help" > "Installing update".
 * To check the version of R you are using, start RStudio and the first thing that appears on the terminal indicates the version of R you are running.
 Alternatively, you can type `sessionInfo()`, which will also display which version of R you are running.
 Go on the [CRAN website](https://cran.r-project.org/bin/macosx/){target="_blank"} and check